 Moreton’s Harbour and the Young quilt

 Moreton’s Harbour is an art quilt designed from a picture that was taken on a Sister’s Trip to Newfoundland.
 It hangs in my guest room, which I affectionately call the Newfoundland room.
-The quilt on the bed was inspired by a print by Adam Young that hangs on the wall.
+The quilt on the bed was inspired by the quilt in the print by Adam Young, an artist based in Newfoundland.

 Festive fall pumpkins with a special version of Pete the Cat (permission given to use image).